 - TECCPO Carbide Tipped Circular Saw Blades

 Not much to say here.
-There are several small complaints that users reported, like missing LED light, no laser, and the necessity of an Allen key to change the blade( which is pretty much standard for mini circular saws).
+Users reported several small complaints, like missing LED light, no laser, and the necessity of an Allen key to change the blade( which is pretty much standard for mini circular saws).
 Not deal-breakers, in my opinion.

 Overall great little saw for small quick jobs both on a DIY and professional level.
 And while the price might be a deal-breaker for homeowners/DIY-ers, if you’re already an owner of a DeWalt cordless tool system, this would be a great addition to your collection.